Dedicated to Creating Healthier Communities

 The only physician claims included in the CHI Franciscan patient statement are those physicians employed by CHI Franciscan Medical Group or Harrison Health Partners.

 To better serve you, we have specialized teams who are specialized in handling your questions or needs.
 This normally ensures that we are reducing wait times as much as possible.
 They are all here to serve you and meet your needs, but if they cannot, they know how to get you to the right place.
 You should never feel a difference in the level of service regardless of who you are speaking with and it should feel seamless to you, but if it does not, please ask to speak to a supervisor.

 The most common reason is that your insurance benefits do not cover 100% of what the insurance allows for your service.
 There are multiple reasons including, but not limited to:

 - You have not yet met your deductible for the year

 - Your insurance only covers a percentage.
 For example they will pay 80% and you have 20% left as your responsibility.
 We call this the coinsurance amount.

 - You have a copayment, which is a flat rate dollar amount for that service, regardless of what your insurance pays.
-For example, many insurance companies have a co-payment amount, such as $50 for any emergency room visits.
+For example, many insurance companies have a co-payment amount, such as $50 for any emergency department visits.